University of Southampton

 Year 1

 Year 1 starts with a teaching block that prepares you for starting your first placement in November.
-You will complete two five-month clinical placements in both an adult and life span setting (e.g. mental health and health & older adults).
+You will complete two five-month clinical placements in both an adult and/or life span setting (e.g. mental health and health & older adults).
 These placements may include a range of settings including community teams, neuro settings, IAPT services, in-patient units, and older adults’ mental health teams.
 You will also start the first of four research modules delivered by the ESRC Doctoral Training Centre that you complete during the first year.
-The academic component focusses on learning key skills relevant to the first year’s clinical placements with a strong emphasis on Cognitive Behavioural Therapy, Neuropsychology and the initial teaching on Systemic Therapy.
+The academic component focuses on developing key skills relevant to the first year’s clinical placements with a strong emphasis on Cognitive Behavioural Therapy, Neuropsychology and the initial teaching on Systemic Therapy.
 You will complete a small-scale research project and you will start developing your doctoral thesis research proposal.

 Year 2